AngelBlas1/ImageToPdf/README.md

 ## #7
 Created the FirebaseRepository class in order to use the interface made previously, and use the functions to upload it to the firebase database and obtain the firestore link

+## #8
+Modified the image_service file so that it can use the StorageInterface functions in the FirestoreRepository class.
+At this point you are able to convert an image to a pdf file.